 Since 2012, the conflict in Mali has affected millions of civilians.
 Violence has increased since 2018, causing severe violations of international humanitarian law.
 2 coups d’état (August 2020 and May 2021), and tensions with the international community, have added to the instability.

-Over 3 million people will require protection assistance in 2022, as serious human rights violations, including sexual violence, have increased.
+Over 3.9 million people require protection assistance in 2023, as serious human rights violations, including sexual violence, have increased.

 The conflict, with erratic rain patterns, is the main cause of food insecurity.
-In 2022, an unprecedented 1.84 million people need urgent food assistance during the lean season between harvests.
-Some 309,000 severely acutely malnourished children under 5 years old need urgent assistance, a 92% increase since 2021.
+In 2023, 1.2 million people will require urgent food assistance during the lean season between harvests.
+Some 367,000 severely acutely malnourished children under 5 years old need urgent assistance, a 16% increase since 2022.

-The violence specifically affects the education system: in January 2022, around 1,700 schools were closed, leaving 500,000 children and over 10,000 teachers out of school.
-Insecurity also affects humanitarians, with 132 attacks recorded in 2022.
+The violence specifically affects the education system: in October 2022, 1,726 schools were closed, leaving close to 520,000 children and 10,000 teachers out of school.
+Insecurity also affects humanitarians, 6 humanitarian workers were killed and over 140 attacks were recorded in 2022.

 How are we helping?